massitaverna/acme-client/README.md

 # acme-client
-An RFC-compliant implementation of an ACME client (see [RFC8555](https://datatracker.ietf.org/doc/html/rfc8555)) Implemented with Python3.
+An RFC-compliant implementation of an ACME client (see [RFC8555](https://datatracker.ietf.org/doc/html/rfc8555))

+Implemented with Python3.

-The software not only runs the ACME clients, but also sets up a DNS and an HTTP server to serve ACME challenges and a HTTPS server with the obtained certificate, for demonstration purposes.
+The software not only runs the ACME client, but also sets up a DNS server and a HTTP server to serve ACME challenges and a HTTPS server with the obtained certificate, for demonstration purposes.

 ## Download and install the software